RoySchor/WordWizzScrambleApp/README.md

 ## Functionality
 - Switch languages: English, French, Spanish
 - Switch letter bank size: 5 letters, 6 letters, 7 letters
-- Receive current stats, specific hints, and all possible words available to guess from word bank
+- Receive current stats, specific hints, and all possible words available to guess from the word bank
 - Shuffle letters
 - New Game/ get new letters
 - Enter the welcome page and change game modes

+**Notes**:
+- When in the NYT scramble game, the shuffle button shuffles all characters besides the key character (the center yellow one)
+- When starting a new game, use the right-most button on the bottom toolbar to reset the score, find words, and view the current character bank.

   #### Visual of Game Functionality